Is Aspartame Bad for You? Side Effects, Dangers, Products, More - Dr. Axe

 Although doctors often recommend replacing sugary drinks with diet versions for diabetics, aspartame seems to have the opposite effect than hoped.
 Diet soda consumption is associated with a higher risk of type 2 diabetes as well as metabolic syndrome, a cluster of symptoms indicative of heart disease.

-In fact, in this study of over 6,800 individuals of varying ethnicity between 45–84 years old, the risk of diabetes was 67 percent higher for people who consumed diet soda daily versus those who did not.
+In fact, in a study of over 6,800 individuals of varying ethnicity between 45 and 84 years old, the risk of diabetes was 67 percent higher for people who consumed diet soda daily versus those who did not.
 It seems, in many cases, that aspartame intake can also aggravate diabetes symptoms, such as diabetic retinopathy and diabetic neuropathy.

-Research shows that aspartame conflicts with insulin/glucose tolerance, a marker of prediabetes, especially for those who are already obese.
+Research also has shown that aspartame conflicts with insulin/glucose tolerance, a marker of prediabetes, especially for those who are already obese.
 One reason this happens may be the way that aspartame alters gut microbiota (healthy bacteria).
 These changes can induce glucose intolerance in otherwise healthy people.

 Research from Purdue University in 2013 found that frequent consumption of artificial sweeteners, including aspartame, sucralose (Splenda®) and saccharin, was associated with weight gain, metabolic syndrome, diabetes and heart disease because of the “metabolic derangements” it seems to cause.

 Research at the University of North Dakota’s Department of Nursing found an increase in irritation, more depressive behavior and a decline in spatial orientation in people consuming a “high-aspartame diet.”
-These “high” aspartame levels were actually about half of what the maximum acceptable daily intake (ADI) values are, according to the FDA.
-This correlates with a 2014 animal study that found chronic aspartame consumption to be related to a distortion of neuronal function and an uptick in brain cell death in certain regions of the brain.
-This study was conducted using the FDA-approved ADI value.
+These “high” aspartame levels were actually about half of what the maximum acceptable daily intake values are, according to the FDA.

 Closely related to its impact on neurological decline, aspartame may also be closely tied to the development of certain mental disorders, especially depression.
 Ingesting aspartame could potentially lead to a decline in learning and emotional function.